etriebe/FoundryVTTWiki/README.md

 5. Tracking how many squares you have moved - The section right next to your pictures has the number of squares of movement you can use in a turn.
 As you move, it'll track and decrease that number.

 ![](images/ArgonHUDMovementSquares.webp)

+## Calendar

+1. Adding notes to the calendar - Click on the 6th icon on the token controls that looks like a calendar.
+You can add notes for a particular day to keep track of what happened and when it happened.